 A fast-growing Pharmaceutical company with offices on both coasts had the opportunity to do a complete overhaul of their half-day virtual onboarding session.
 The company’s recruiting strategy was to hire highly-skilled experienced professionals and let them get on with doing what they did best.
 The goal was to have the onboarding match the culture: fast-paced, semi-structured, and high achievement.
 It needed to be just enough, fast-paced, bi-coastal, and both virtual and live, and with the ability to easily retrieve the information at a later date.

 The company had a unique acquisition and growth strategy, so the design focused on strategy and products.
 Onboarding was 5 hours with live sessions on both the East and West coast, with overlapping virtual sessions to help build the entire organization.
 A separate onboarding website was built and accessed through the LMS, with additional information that an employee could retrieve just in time, when they needed it.
 Onboarding was a perpetual pursuit, not a one-time event; new employees were expected to use their expertise and experience, but could always reach out for a helping hand.

 Each of the companies above took a somewhat different approach to onboarding, but all had similar goals: to show what made the company special, to help new employees make a difference quickly, and to confirm that each new employee had made the best career decision of their lives.

-Kim Wipf is Vice President, Consulting Services at Performance Development Group.
+Kim Wipf is a Managing Consultant at Performance Development Group.